Polyurethane raised e30 rear subframe bushings (80a)

 Did you know we price match?

-These are our raised 80A durometer poly rear subframe bushings for the e30.
-These are our "red" mounts.
+These are our raised 80A durometer poly rear subframe bushings for the E30, specifically our "red" mounts.
 They are the harder poly bushing we make (we have a harder poly version as well as a harder Delrin version).
-These e30 poly rear subframe bushings will reduce play in the suspension substantially compared to old and mushy bushings.
+These E30 poly rear subframe bushings will reduce play in the suspension substantially compared to old and mushy rear subframe bushings.
 These are the "raised height" bushings.
-That means that these e30 rear subframe bushings will actually raise up the subframe 12mm to compensate for unwanted rear camber.
+That means that these E30 rear subframe bushings will actually raise up the subframe 12mm to compensate for unwanted rear camber.
 We have our "standard versions" of these as well.
 We highly recommend professional installation as these will require a press to install as well as remove your old bushings.
 Let us know if you would like these pressed into your subframe!
 These replace OEM part number 33311129144 (33-31-1-129-144)

 The 12mm raised subframe bushings reduces camber by 4.0 - 4.5 degrees (better for a street application).
 Average change is from -5 degrees to -1.5 degrees (depends on suspension setup).
 The standard subframe bushing kit does not change camber (better for a track application).

-Why should go to poly rear subframe bushings in my e30?
+Why should I go to poly rear subframe bushings in my E30?

-E30s are old.
-Those rear subframe bushings are tired.
-Chances are they have never been changed.
-You have lowered your car.
-But you may still notice that the rear of the e30 is constantly trying to kill you as you go around a turn.
-Well, that's the e30 rear subframe moving around causing the rear end of the car to become unstable and at times unpredictable.
+E30s are old and those rear subframe bushings are tired, chances are they have never been changed.
+You have lowered your car, but you may still notice that the rear of the E30 is constantly trying to kill you as you go around a turn.
+Well, that's the E30 rear subframe moving around causing the rear end of the car to become unstable and at times unpredictable.
 This is often paired with annoying clunking sounds and creaks.
-From a performance aspect having a loose subframe messes with your suspension's alignment and settings.
+From a performance aspect, having a loose subframe messes with your suspension's alignment and settings.
 The poly rear subframe bushings make for better suspension alignment and tighter feel.
 WILL increase road-noise a little in a street car.
 Price for 1 pair of mounts (includes races).

-Well we will start by mentioning that the factory bushings we made of rubber (duh!).
+Well, we will start by mentioning that the factory bushings are made of rubber (duh!).
 That means the BMW put them there because they are designed to flex and absorb energy making it a little comfy on the street and not allowing a sh** ton of noise to get in).
 That's wonderful if your car is a street car, but on an all out track rat, drift car, or full out race car build you want your alignment to stay constant.
 Get it?
 Flex = the enemy.
-That makes Delrin the ultimate bushing for all out race vehicles.
+That makes delrin the ultimate bushing for all out race vehicles.
 It does add a lot of noise into the car.
 That's where poly bushings shine.
-They offer performance similar to Delrin without the noise!
+They offer performance similar to delrin without the noise!